 Hit version by The Charlie Daniels Band (US #3/C&W #1 1979).

 Also recorded by Old and in the The Way (recorded 1973, released 1975), Vassar Clements (1975).

-From the wiki: “‘The Devil Went Down to Georgia’ was written by the Charlie Daniels Band, and was based on a song Bluegrass fiddler Vassar Clements originally wrote, an octave lower, titled ‘Lonesome Fiddle Blues’ that Clements first recorded in 1972 with The Nitty Gritty Dirt Band for the album Will The Circle Be Unbroken.
+From the wiki: “‘The Devil Went Down to Georgia’ was written by the Charlie Daniels Band but was based on a song bluegrass fiddler Vassar Clements originally wrote, an octave lower, titled ‘Lonesome Fiddle Blues’ that he first recorded in 1972 with The Nitty Gritty Dirt Band for the album Will The Circle Be Unbroken.

 The Charlie Daniels Band, “The Devil Went Down to Georgia” (1979):

 Vassar Clements, “Lonesome Fiddle Blues” live performance (2003):